On Popov's formula involving the Von Mangoldt function: Introduction and Main result

 \section{Introduction and Main result}

 In Titchmarsh's famous text on the Riemann zeta function [5], we find a reference to A.I.
 Popov's 1943 note [4].
-Therein, we find the curious formula $x>1,$
+Therein, we find the following curious formula, valid for $x>1:$

-where $\Lambda(n)$ is the Von Mangoldt function [3], $\zeta(s)$ is the Riemann zeta function [3, 5], and $\{x\}$ is the fractional part of $x.$ As usual, the $\rho$ denotes the non-trivial zeros of the Riemann zeta function [3].
+where $\Lambda(n)$ is the von Mangoldt function [3, p.
+15, eq.
+(1.38)], $\zeta(s)$ is the Riemann zeta function [3, p.
+12], and $\{x\}$ is the fractional part of $x.$ As usual, $\rho$ denotes the non-trivial zeros of the Riemann zeta function [2, p.
+43].
 Following this formula in [4] are some interesting corollaries, but ultimately no proof.

 It is interesting to note that arithmetic series involving the fractional part function have also been studied by H. Davenport.
-We mention one of his identities [1]
+We mention one of his identities [1, p.
+8, eq.
+(C)]:

 Now it does not appear that a proof has been offered of (1.1) to the best of our knowledge.
 The purpose of this note is to offer a generalization of (1.1) and in doing so we offer what appears to be the first proof of Popov's result.
+The case $r=1$ gives (1.1) upon noting that $1-\rho$ is also a zero of $\zeta(s)$ [2, p.
+18].